PazManrique/Support-App/Readme.md

-# Base PHP MVC
-Repository for create a MVC project with PHP.
+# The Pinia Team
+git remote add origin https://github.com/PazManrique/Support-App.git git branch -M main git push -u origin main
 This repository does not have a router.

 ## Installation